Bremen High School (Midlothian, Illinois): Athletics

-The Athletic Director is Mr. Eric Washington.

-Bremen competes in the South Suburban Conference and is a member of the Illinois High School Association (IHSA); the organization which governs most sports and competitive activities in the state.
-Teams are stylized as the Braves.
-School colors are red and grey.
+Bremen competes in the South Suburban Conference and is a member of the Illinois High School Association (IHSA).

 The school sponsors interscholastic teams for young men and women in baseball, basketball, cheerleading, cross country, football, golf, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.
 Bremen also hosts the district water polo team.
-While not sponsored by the IHSA, Bremen also sponsors a pom pom team.
+While not sponsored by the IHSA, Bremen also sponsors a pom team.

 The following teams won their respective IHSA sponsored state championship tournament/meet: